 This "first in the nation" event was recognized by a resolution passed by the Minnesota State Senate in S.R.
 No. 5, June 16, 2006.

 There appears to be some discrepancy as to who is credited with casting the first vote by a woman after passage of the 19th Amendment.
 While there is evidence to show it was a voter from the South St. Paul election, records have provided two different names, with very little proof to verify.
 Some say Mrs. Kate Michelmore of South St Paul cast the first vote under the 19th Amendment in 1920.
-However, other sources have mentioned that it was Mrs. Margaret Newburgh of South St. Paul.
+However, other sources have mentioned that it was Mrs. Marguerite Newburgh of South St. Paul.
 Either way, extending the franchise to women appears to be another Dakota County "first."